bobanetwork/boba_legacy/boba_documentation/Engineering_update_8.md

 ## 5. Major Gateway Revision

-Work continues on a near-complete re-write of the gate emphasizing simplicity, ease of use, and speed.
-In parallel, we are looking closely at other ways of reducing friction, especially for new users.
+Work continues on a near-complete re-write of the gateway emphasizing simplicity, ease of use, and speed.
+In parallel, we are looking closely at other ways of reducing friction especially for new users.
 For example a **Boba faucet** of some kind would almost certainly make life easier for new-comers, in addition to the multi-bridge capability that was launched last week and which can reduce bridging fees as much as 75% depending on how many tokens are being bridged simultaneously.